Artefacts are used to easily and quickly determine the uncertainties of gear

 - IC-Gear Artefacts have a similar profile to that of the workpiece to be tested

 - They thereby meet the identity condition (IC) as defined in ISO 15530 (Technique for determining the measurement uncertainty of coordinate measuring machines

 - The closer the artefact is to the measuring task, the more certain is the traceability of the measurement

-- Geometrical size: adaptable from small plastic gears to HGV gears
+- Geometrical size: Adaptable from small plastic gears to truck gears

 Masters are used when calibrating instruments for size inspection.